 There’s really only one way to make sense of all of this — embrace it.
 If a word sounds right, use it!
 There’s a good chance it’s correct.
 And if not, then you’ll know for next time.
 You may even walk away with a funny story like Scott.

-You’re all set to confidently tackle false friends in any of the 70 languages available through Mango at your local library.
-Click below to get started.
+You’re all set to confidently tackle false friends in any of the over 70 languages available through Mango!
+Click the button below to choose a language and get started.